 The Sabbath school carries a substantial part of the financial support of the worldwide program of Seventh-day Adventists.
-The major percentage of the offerings given in some countries for the advancement of the gospel in mission lands is given by the Sabbath schools.
+The major percentage of the offerings given in some countries for the advancement of the gospel in the world field is given by the Sabbath schools.
 It is one of the responsibilities of every Sabbath school superintendent to make himself conversant with the promotion plans of the mission program and to learn how to present effectively the needs of the mission fields.
-He should seek to lead his school in such sacrificial giving as will enlist their wholehearted support of the foreign missions endeavor and thus meet the financial goals of the Sabbath school.
+He should seek to lead his school in such sacrificial giving as will enlist their wholehearted support of our world mission and thus meet the financial goals of the Sabbath school.